Menstruation and breastfeeding: Can your period affect your milk supply?

 If you want to avoid pregnancy while you are nursing your new baby, you may want to consult with your doctor about formal birth control, like condoms and diaphragms, which do not affect breastfeeding and hormone levels.

-Pills, injections or IUDs that contain only progestin are considered safe for breastfeeding mothers and do not typically impact milk supply.
+Oral contraceptives, injections or IUDs that contain only progestin are considered safe for breastfeeding mothers and do not typically impact milk supply.
 Non-hormonal IUDs provide long-term contraception without affecting breastfeeding.

 They're your best insurance against becoming pregnant while you're still breastfeeding your baby.